hannahdesmond/mastery-curriculum/chapter4/README.md

 > Ruby will translate code statements like `if 1 < 0; else...` into something very similar to the flowchart we made: an [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
 Being able to deconstruct code into similar structures – whether you verbalise them, draw them out, or something else – is a crucial part of learning to work with code.

-## Control Flow
+## Control flow

 The order in which an object executes instructions is called the **control flow**.
-We've just met one way of controlling this order: using a conditional to control which instructions get executed and which don't.
-There are other ways to adjust the control flow: we'll meet them in a minute.
+We've just met one way of controlling this order - using a conditional to control which instructions get executed and which don't.
+There are other ways to adjust the control flow which we'll meet in a minute.

 * _**Imagine you are a program object.
-Imagine also that these instructions are defined a method defined on you.
+Imagine also that these instructions are defined on a method defined on you.
 Draw out flow charts for the control flow of these instructions.
 You should be able to guess the comparison operators.
 Your aim is to use referential transparency to replace the instructions, chunk-by-chunk, until your flowchart looks like the last one we made.**_

 ```ruby
 if 1 + 2 > 2